Gauthamyadav777/Food-Detection-FE/README.md

 This App is hosting on Heroku<br>

-it's a simple app . just paste any img url on and it will show what food ingedient in it.
+It's a simple app.
+Just paste any img with url and it will show what food ingedient in it.